Guidelines Concerning Coronavirus COVID-19

 Nature sites can be visited following the basic rules and guidance from the health authorities.

-Previously agreed events/guided outdoor tours can be arranged outdoors if all instructions and safety regulations are followed and the region-specific situation allows it.
+Decisions on whether to offer guided tours indoors are made locally, following the instructions and guidance from Finnish institute for health and welfare and Regional hospital districts.
+Please contact our Nature Centres and Visitor Centres for more information about guided tours.
 The National Institute for Health and Welfare's guidelines are followed very closely in all events and guided tours, and our own guidelines are updated on the basis of these guidelines.

 Metsähallitus will increase its guidelines online and in the huts on preventing the spread of corona virus in hut accommodation.